vitezfh/dotfiles/README.md

  - Some things are

 ## Screencaps
-OUTDATED: The left is blown up because it's FHD on a x260 Thinkpad; the right is a secondary display.
+OUTDATED: The left is blown up because it's FHD on a notebook; the right is a secondary display.
 ![Screencap1](.screenshots/screenshot1.png)